Haliburton Echo: History

 In 1993, the Echo's Creighton Feir died.
 With more than 40 years to his credit, he was the longest serving staff member in the history of the Echo, a man whose career spanned both the letterpress and offset eras.

 In 1985, Pizzey hired a young reporter named Martha Perkins.
 Three years later he decided to concentrate more on the business side of the newspaper and named Perkins as editor, a position she has held until the present day.

 Over the years the Echo's list of publications grew: Summer Guide, Winter Guide, Fall Tour, Home and Cottage Services Directory, all published once a year; County Life (now called Cottage Times) published weekly in the four summer months; the now defunct Senior Life (later called Go.); and the Minden Times newspaper by association.

 In 1996, Pizzey purchased the former Laking House overlooking Head Lake Park on Haliburton's main street and transformed it into the Echo's new home.
 In November 2001 he bought the Minden Times from long-time owner Jack Brezina, who retired from the newspaper business.
 Perkins became editor of both papers, which share staff.

 In August 2004, Pizzey sold both the Echo and the Times to Osprey Media Group, staying on as group publisher for the Echo, Times, Barry's Bay This Week and Bancroft This Week.
 In November 2005, Pizzey decided to retire and David Zilstra, formerly of the Napanee Guide, took over as the four papers’ general manager.

 In November 2009, Perkins left the position of editor to take over the Bowen Island Undercurrent in British Columbia, appointing reporter Jenn Watt as the managing editor of the four papers.
 In January 2010, John Bauman became the general manager, replacing Zilstra, who took the top spot at the Barrie Examiner.

 In December 2013, it was announced that Sun Media was selling the Echo, along with sister publications the Minden Times and Bancroft This Week, in a deal that included a merger with a local competitor.
 That merger proved ill-fated, falling apart in a month, and the Echo along with the Times and Bancroft This Week became property of White Pine Media.
 Zilstra was brought back as general manager in February 2014.
-Darren Lum currently serves as editor.
+Darren Lum served as editor from November 2021 to October 2022.
+Vivian Collins, an established reporter for the Echo became the editor in 2023.
+After Collin's departure in 2024, Thomas Smith briefly served as Editor before Emily Stonehouse returned from a leave of absence.